jessicawyz/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When inputting long names above 220 characters**, the Id number of the students will be blocked even after the work around ontop[in add command](#adding-a-student-add)
+2. **When inputting long names above 220 characters**, the ID number of the students will be blocked even after the work around above.[in add command](#adding-a-student-add)
 3. **When using the payment commands**, the display will round the payment amounts to the nearest $0.01.
 So if you enter a payment of $0.001, it will be displayed as $0.00.
 However, the application will accurately track the exact amounts entered, without rounding.
 4. **Empty white block when maximised**, currently there is an empty white block in the bottom when the app is maximised
 5. **Empty white block in log when viewing students details**, currently there is an empty white block when viewing a student with no logs.